ZinouWalid/Meeeteor/README.md

 An article I wrote which explains how I build this: https://bit.ly/3wh0gyR

-This app is build using NodeJS, Socket.io, and Peerjs(WebRTC)
+This app is build using NodeJS, Socket.io, Peerjs(WebRTC), and MongoDB.

 ## How to run the project?